Franklin Avenue/Botanic Garden station: Nostrand Avenue Junction

-East (railroad south) of the Eastern Parkway Line station is Nostrand Avenue Junction, also known as Rogers Junction, where trains can diverge to the IRT Nostrand Avenue Line or continue on Eastern Parkway.
+East (railroad south) of the Eastern Parkway Line station is Nostrand Avenue Junction, also known as Rogers Junction, where most 2 and 5 trains diverge to the IRT Nostrand Avenue Line, while 3 and 4 trains as well as limited 2 and 5 trains continue on Eastern Parkway.
 From west to east between the station and the junction, the northbound local track descends to a lower level directly below the southbound local track.
 Then, the northbound express track, which is still on the upper level at this point, descends to the lower level directly below the southbound express track, creating a dual level two-over-two track layout.

-At the junction, a switch on the upper level allows southbound 5 express trains to change to the local track, and a corresponding switch on the lower level allows 5 trains on the northbound local track to change to the express track.
-Directly to the east, all of the mainline tracks shift slightly to the north, and the mainline local tracks on both levels become the Nostrand Avenue Line tracks, which turn to the south.
+At the junction, a switch on the upper level allows 5 trains on the southbound express track to change to the local track, and a corresponding switch on the lower level allows 5 trains on the northbound local track to change to the express track.
+Directly to the east, all of the mainline tracks shift slightly to the north, and the Nostrand Avenue Line splits from the local tracks and head south.
 There is a closed tower at the south end of the southbound platform.

+Traffic bottleneck

-This junction is a severe traffic bottleneck during rush hours, and rebuilding it would require massive construction including the tearing up of Eastern Parkway.
+This junction is a severe traffic bottleneck, primarily during rush hours when trains run more frequently, and rebuilding it would require massive construction including the tearing up of Eastern Parkway.
 The reconstruction of the junction in order to alleviate train congestion has been suggested several times.
 The plan was first unveiled in the 1967 Transportation Studies for Southeast Brooklyn, and subsequently in 1968 as part of the Program for Action.
 The MTA's Engineering Department Planning Division considered such a project again in 1972.
 In 1993, as part of the 1992–1996 Capital Program, the MTA studied seven alternatives for rebuilding the junction.
 The 1993 study suggested the further scrutiny of two proposals: "Alternative 4", which would simply add a switch on each level east of the Nostrand Avenue Line split, and "Alternative 6", which would reconstruct the junction entirely.

+In 2023, as part of its 20-year needs assessment, the MTA suggested removing the bottleneck at the Nostrand Avenue Junction by swapping the southern termini of the 3 and 5.
+Subsequently, state lawmakers requested that the MTA provide funding to fix the bottleneck.
+In May 2025, as part of the 2025–2029 Capital Program, the MTA tentatively proposed swapping the 3 and 5 train's termini.
+A new 8 service, operating along the Broadway–Seventh Avenue Line, would share the southernmost portion of the 3's route with the 5.
+When the capital plan was approved that June, MTA officials considered instead constructing a switch between the express and local tracks just east of the junction, which would eliminate the need for a new line.